 Independent Contractor Agreements

 As your business or nonprofit begins to grow, you’ll likely start thinking about hiring workers.
-Many small businesses and nonprofits try to hire their first staff as independent contractors rather than W-2 employees.
+Many businesses and nonprofits try to hire their first staff as independent contractors rather than W-2 employees.
 But this can be a huge mistake if not done right!

 What is an Independent Contractor?